 - Sauté Chilis and Aromatics: Add the bacon grease and oil to a large heavy pot or Dutch oven (6-quart), over medium-high heat.
 Add the chopped chiles, red bell peppers, jalapeño peppers and onions.
 Cook for 5 minutes or until the vegetables just start to become translucent.
 Add garlic and cook 1 minute longer.
 Transfer all the sautéed vegetables to a bowl and set aside.
 No need to wash the pot, you'll use it to brown the meat.

 - Brown the Meats: Add the cubed beef chuck to the pot and cook, stirring often, until lightly browned on all sides, about 4 minutes.
 Add the ground beef and sausage and cook for 7-10 minutes, stirring to break up the sausage and ground beef, until the meat is no longer pink.
 Return the cooked vegetables to the pot along with the reserved bacon.

-- Add Spices: Add the 3 tablespoons of chili powder, cayenne, coriander, cumin, granulated garlic, granulated onion, paprika, salt and black pepper.
+- Add Spices: chili powders, cayenne, coriander, cumin, granulated garlic, granulated onion, paprika, salt and black pepper.
 Cook, stirring, for 1 minute, until fragrant.

 - Add the Rest of the Ingredients: Add the tomato sauce and paste.
 Cook, stirring, for 2 minutes, to combine.
 Add beer, chicken stock, kidney beans with their liquid and pinto beans with their liquid.
-Bring to a boil, lower to a simmer, and cook for 2 hours, uncovered.
+Bring to a boil, lower to a simmer, and cook for 2 hours, uncovered, stirring occasionally.